ai-generated-8366099_1920

 Overview

-CIR is now employed in many disciplines across the humanities, including anthropology, archaeology, classics, history, linguistics and languages, law, politics, literature, music, philosophy, religion, and the visual arts.
+Computationally Intensive Research (CIR) is now employed in many disciplines across the humanities, including anthropology, archaeology, classics, history, linguistics and languages, law, politics, literature, music, philosophy, religion, and the visual arts.
 Specific topics include:

 • Corpus Linguistics